scimusmn/mm-0101-partner-motion/README.md

 With a little setup, you can install this application using the private SMM Boxen repo.
 This requires an internal SMM account.
 First, install the basic boxen repo, using our [Boxen setup script](https://github.com/scimusmn/boxen-setup).
-Once the Boxen script has run through without errors, you should setup AWS sync access.
+Once the Boxen script has run through without errors, move on to setting up AWS access below.

-Open Terminal and run these commands:
+To setup AWS sync access, open Terminal and run these commands:

     sudo easy_install pip
     sudo pip install awscli